Army Corps approves cuts to Isabella Dam releases as groups look for ways to protect Kern River fish flows and legal maneuvers expand

 by Lois Henry

 The Kern River west of Allen Road is typically dry (top 2020) except in heavy water years (bottom 2019).
-A judge's order signed Nov.
-14 mandates at least 40% of the river's flow must remain the river for fish populations.
+A lawsuit seeks to force the City of Bakersfield to study the impacts of drying up the river in most years.
 Lois Henry / SJV Water

 Lois Henry